SparklyBird/E-Commerce-website/README.md

     executeSchemaScript(baseDataSource, "schema-base-product-and-categories.sql");
     executeSchemaScript(baseDataSource, "schema-base-attributes.sql");

-For images you need to download https://drive.google.com/file/d/1sWDwwdvQc2grtsvA9qvfC1Ddn3kmlBZF/view and put them in static folder and it would look like static/images/products/...

 Then you should be able to access it under http://localhost:8080/ and see homepage

 For login you can use admin "admin@gmail.com" and regular "user@gmail.com" user, both have the password "nimda"

 Note:
-If you want to be able to pay with stripe and see your results, add your stripe public and secret key.
+If you want to be able to pay with stripe and see your results, add your stripe public and secret key in: ./resources/application.properties stripe.key.public=... stripe.key.secret=...

-People Working on this project:
-- Zigmunds, Nikolajs, Jekatarina, Amnander